 Our relationship with Estonia

 Estonia is also a strong partner for New Zealand within the European Union, and we share a commitment to multilateralism.
-New Zealand holds regular officials meetings with Estonia, and work together in multilateral fora, including the UN.
+New Zealand holds regular officials meetings with Estonia, and work together in multilateral fora, including the UN and OECD.

 A Working Holiday Scheme was established between New Zealand and Estonia in 2007, and this has served to further expand the people-to-people links between our two countries.

 Exports to Estonia

 Top exports: Travel services, wool and wood products

 New Zealanders aged between 18 and 30 can apply for a 12-month working holiday visa for Estonia.